 Factual Situation:

 A strike was organised by the employees of Maruti Suzuki’s Manesar plant in India with the intention of getting better working conditions and better pay.
-The protest took a violent turn after a senior HR executive was killed and around 100 individuals were injured during the protest.
-While management accused the employees of Maruti Suzuki of sabotage, the employees filed a case regarding unfair labor practices.
+The protest took a violent turn after a senior HR executive was killed, and around 100 individuals were injured during the protest.
+While management accused the employees of Maruti Suzuki of sabotage, the employees filed a case regarding unfair labour practices.
 (Hindustan Times)

 Judgement: